Catherine Chidgey: Later novels

-Her fourth novel, The Wish Child, set in Nazi Germany, was published in New Zealand in 2016 and was an instant bestseller, winning the 2017 Acorn Foundation Fiction Prize at the Ockham New Zealand Book Awards—the country's richest literary prize.
+Her fourth novel, The Wish Child, set in Nazi Germany, was published in New Zealand in 2016 and was a bestseller, winning the 2017 Acorn Foundation Fiction Prize at the Ockham New Zealand Book Awards—the country's richest literary prize.
 Radio New Zealand called it "a brilliant, brilliant novel ... a masterpiece".
 The New Zealand Herald found it "meticulously crafted and superbly written ... provocative, haunting, intelligent and lyrical ... breath-taking...
 It will stay with you long after you finish the final page".
 The Sunday Star-Times commented "Right from the first sentences I was caught up in the exquisite lure of the writing: musical, clear, lovingly tended.
 Nothing seems forced ...
 I loved this book with its subterranean mysteries and spiky issues.
 I love the way, at this critical point in the world, when fundamental human values are violated, The Wish Child reminds us with grace and understated wisdom of a need to strive for universal good.
 I ached as I read.
 This novel is unmissable".
 It was published in the UK in July 2017 by Chatto & Windus, with The Times calling it "a remarkable book with a stunningly original twist".
 In October 2018 Counterpoint published it in the US as a lead Fall title.

 Her fifth book was released in November 2017.
 A 'found' novel, The Beat of the Pendulum was written during 2016, with Chidgey drawing on newspaper articles, Facebook posts, emails, radio broadcasts, books, street signs and conversations to create an entry for every day of the year.
 Radio New Zealand selected it as a Best Book of 2017, calling it "Important in terms of its form as much as its content ... sensationally clever writing ... an enormously skilled writer who totally gets the craft".
 It was longlisted for the Ockham New Zealand Book Awards and was published in the UK by Lightning Books in 2019.

 Chidgey's sixth book, Remote Sympathy, was published in 2020, and like The Wish Child is set in Nazi Germany.
 It was shortlisted for the 2021 Ockham New Zealand Book Awards.
 It was a Sunday Times Book of the Month, and was described by The Guardian as "immersive, profound and beautifully plotted".
 Publishers Weekly praised Chidgey's exploration of the intersecting stories of former Nazis and Holocaust survivors, concluding: "With its multiple registers and complex view of humanity, this marks a vital turn in Holocaust literature".
 It was one of New Zealand's top ten best-selling novels in 2021, was shortlisted for the 2022 International Dublin Literary Award, and was longlisted for the 2022 Women's Prize for Fiction.
 In 2022 it was named by The Guardian as one of the best books of the year.